About us

 Henrik Wergeland (1808–1845), a child of the European Enlightenment, lived during a transformative era after the dissolution of the union between Denmark and Norway.
 Through his writing, he championed religious tolerance, knowledge as a path to freedom, and equality across nations and classes – driven by deep compassion for humanity.

-How we work:
+How do we work?

 Staff